hephaestus-compiler-project/types-bug-study-artifact/README.md

 The above command produces the figures `figures/patterns.pdf` (Figure 7a) and `figures/patterns_symptoms.pdf` (Figure 7b),
-and it prints the following in the standard output.
+and it prints the following tables in the standard output.

 ```
 Bug Cause                                    groovyc              javac            kotlinc     scalac & Dotty              Total